JSON (JavaScript Object Notation) is one of the most popular

 ]

-A common mistake when writing JSON arrays (and objects) is to leave a trailing comma after the last element.
+A common mistake when writing JSON arrays (and objects) is to

-example, the following array
+JSON.
+For example, the following array is invalid:

 [